The Building: Facts and Figures

 Client: F. Hoffmann-La Roche Ltd., Basel

 Selection of used materials

-Floor exhibition halls: parquet, larch wood, grey varnish
+Floor exhibition halls: parquet, oak wood, grey varnish

 Floor Cafeteria: parquet, oak wood, grey varnish